cainj13/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

     # configure docker
     # remove --selinux-enabled from OPTIONS
     sudo vi /etc/sysconfig/docker

-    # start docker server
+    # create docker group and add your user (so docker wouldn't need root permissions)
-    sudo systemctl start docker
+    sudo groupadd docker && sudo gpasswd -a ${USER} docker && sudo systemctl restart docker newgrp docker

-    # use shell with 'root' privileges to run the test
-    sudo sh
+    # you need to login again after this

     # make sure Docker is available
     docker pull registry:2

+You may also need to add an iptables rule to allow container to host traffic

+    sudo iptables -I INPUT -i docker0 -j ACCEPT

 Then, run the test passing `-Ddocker.io-prefix-explicit=true`: